Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Preliminaries

 \textbf{Connectivity and Overlay}.
-Following~\cite{marfoq2020throughput}, we consider the \textit{connectivity} $\mathcal{G}_c = (\mathcal{V}, \mathcal{E}_c)$ as a graph that captures the possible direct communications among silos.
-Based on its definition, the connectivity is often a fully connected graph and is also a directed graph whenever the upload and download are set during learning.
+Following~\cite{marfoq2020throughput}, we consider the \textit{connectivity} $\mathcal{G}_c = (\mathcal{V}, \mathcal{E}_c)$ as a graph that captures possible direct communications among silos.
+Based on its definition, the connectivity is often a fully connected graph and is also a directed graph.
 The \textit{overlay} $\mathcal{G}_o$ is a connected subgraph of the connectivity graph, i.e., $\mathcal{G}_o = (\mathcal{V}, \mathcal{E}_o)$, where $\mathcal E_o \subset \mathcal E_c$.
 Only nodes directly connected in the overlay graph $\mathcal{G}_o$ will exchange the messages during training.
-We refer the readers to~\cite{marfoq2020throughput} for more in-deep discussions.
+We refer the readers to~\cite{marfoq2020throughput} for more in-depth discussions.

 \textbf{Multigraph}.
 While the connectivity and overlay graph can represent different topologies for federated learning, one of their drawbacks is that there is only one connection between two nodes.
 In our work, we construct a \textit{multigraph} $\mathcal{G}_m = (\mathcal{V}, \mathcal{E}_m)$ from the overlay $\mathcal{G}_o$.
 The multigraph can contain multiple edges between two nodes~\cite{chartrand2013first}.
 In practice, we parse this multigraph to different graph states, each state is a simple graph with only one edge between two nodes.